 Common Causes For Sharp Pain in Wrists

-Having a sharp pain in your wrist is not normal; it’s important to investigate the source of the pain immediately, so you can prevent it in the future.
-Many of us might assume that sharp pain in wrists comes simply from typing heavily on a keyboard, working in the office for a long period of time with their wrist bent, or other work routines that cause wrist and sometimes hand pain.
-However, this wrist pain when bending could actually be caused by a deeper, underlying pain trigger known as Carpal Tunnel Syndrome (CTS).
+Ever wondered, “Why does my wrist hurt?” when you have no coherent injury?
+If so, you are not alone.
+Sudden sharp pain in your wrist is not normal; it’s important to investigate the source of the pain immediately, so you can prevent it in the future.
+Many of us might assume that sharp wrist pain comes simply from typing heavily on a keyboard, working in the office for a long period of time with their wrist bent, or other work routines that cause wrist and sometimes hand pain.
+However, this wrist pain when bending could actually be caused by a deeper, underlying joint pain trigger known as Carpal Tunnel Syndrome (CTS).

 Why do I have sharp pain in my wrist?